ALTERNATIVE-EU/ckanext-keycloak_auth/README.md

 # ckanext-keycloak_auth

 ## Description
-CKAN extension that enables Keycloak authentication and user management.
+The ckanext-keycloak_auth is a CKAN extension that integrates Keycloak for authentication and user management, leveraging OAuth2 for secure login and user session management.

 ## Authentication Flow